KhushiY215/Blog-Platform/README.md

+# Blog Platform
-# Blog Platform\n\nA dynamic blog web app built using Node.js, Express, and EJS.
+A dynamic blog web app built using Node.js, Express, and EJS.